-In addition to the traditional CLF model of intensive case management with purchase of services, there are many participants who already have a community care manager but need tangible goods and purchases to remain stably housed in the community.
+In addition to the traditional CLF model of intensive case management with purchase of goods and services, there are many participants who already have a community care manager but are in need of tangible goods or other services to remain stably housed in the community.
 The CLF Care Coordinator role, which is a purchasing care manager at Catholic Charities, can assist these participants who have a purchase-only need.
-With a caseload size of about 30-40 clients, the CLF Care Coordinator completes a modified assessment for expedited enrollment which allow participants who meet CLF eligibility and are enrolled in other case management to access the purchase of goods and services more efficiently.
-This flexibility allows CLF to serve more clients and have a more extensive community reach to prevent premature institutionalization.
+With a caseload size of about 30-40 participants, the CLF Care Coordinator completes a modified assessment for expedited enrollment which allow participants who meet CLF eligibility and are enrolled in other case management to access the purchase of goods and services more efficiently.
+This flexibility allows CLF to serve more participants and have a more extensive community reach to prevent premature institutionalization.